Advanced

 Summary

-On October 21, 2025, Lauren Stokes, an executive assistant at the University of Mississippi, filed a federal lawsuit against Chancellor Glenn Boyce, claiming her September 11 termination violated her First Amendment rights.
-The complaint alleges that the university engaged in viewpoint discrimination by firing her for sharing a social media post in a private capacity, and it seeks declaratory and injunctive relief.
-Stokes’s filing details the social media post, the university’s response, and the harassment she and her family faced following her dismissal.
+On October 21, 2025, Lauren Stokes, an executive assistant at the University of Mississippi, filed a federal lawsuit against Chancellor Glenn Boyce alleging that her September 11 termination violated her First Amendment rights.
+The complaint asserted that the university engaged in viewpoint discrimination by firing her for sharing a social media post about Charlie Kirk in a private capacity.
+Stokes sought declaratory, injunctive, and monetary relief.

-On September 10, 2025, Stokes reposted a message online following Charlie Kirk’s assassination.
-The post referred to Kirk as a white supremacist and “reimagined Klan member” and stated, “I have no prayers to offer Kirk or respectable statements against violence.”
-The next day, September 11, the University of Mississippi terminated her employment, calling her remarks hurtful and insensitive and saying they conflicted with the institution’s values of civility, fairness, and respect for others.
+The case arose after Stokes reposted a controversial Instagram message on September 10, 2025, following the assassination of Charlie Kirk.
+In the post, Stokes reshared a message referring to Kirk as a white supremacist and “reimagined Klan member” and stating, “I have no prayers to offer Kirk or respectable statements against violence.”
+Screenshots circulated online, and the University of Mississippi placed Stokes on administrative leave the next morning.
+On September 11, the university terminated her employment, stating that the remarks were hurtful and inconsistent with its values of civility, fairness, and respect.